Did Kanye Find His New Muse? Meet Brazilian Model, Juliana Nalu [Photos] - NewsBreak

 Did Kanye West find love or just ANOTHER temporary muse?
 Brazilian model, Juliana Nalu was spotted holding hands with the Chicago rapper.

-According to TMZ , Ye & Juliana were on a movie date Sunday night in Hollywood.
-It seems as if the two have been keeping each other company for a while now as the Brazilian model was in the new Yeezy line on her Instagram .View this post on Instagram
+According to TMZ, Ye & Juliana were on a movie date Sunday night in Hollywood.
+It seems as if the two have been keeping each other company for a while now as the Brazilian model was in the new Yeezy line on her Instagram.

 Enough about Kanye’s random rants, let us check out some photos of his alleged new boo, Juliana Nalu!